 Reevescott Retreat is an immaculately presented annexe, equidistant from Boscastle, a quaint little fishing village, and Tintagel, steeped in history and magical tales of King Arthur and Camelot, with truly magnificent views towards Tintagel headland and the Sisters Rocks.

 Helsett Farm offers the true farm holiday.
-Located in magical countryside a few miles south of Boscastle, this woring small holding will absorb you into farm life where your worries will slip away.
+Located in magical countryside a few miles south of Boscastle, this working small holding will absorb you into farm life where your worries will slip away.
 Life slows down here, but your senses will come alive!
+Dog friendly with garden.

 Location: St Breward, Bodmin Moor